-David Lynch and The Pentagon have teamed up to help spiritually heal veterans after traumatic events.
-We investigate the use of Transcendental Meditation for PTSD.
+David Lynch and The Pentagon have teamed up to help spiritually heal veterans with PTSD using Transcendental Meditation.

-Imagine.
-You wake up at 4:30 in the morning.
-You’re unable to sleep.
-Restless.
-Your whole body feels like deadweight because it’s been months since you had a proper night’s sleep.
-Your minds eye is flooded with images.
-Though you’re awake, you hear gunfire that rang out years ago.
+Oh, you’re awake, in your room, but you still hear gunfire that rang out years ago.
 You can smell smoke though there is none.
 Your heart is racing as though your life were in danger right now.
 And you keep seeing your friends’ eyes slowly closing for the last time.

 The government has official stated that it does not have adequate resources to offer help to those in need.
 Soldiers who seek help face the stigma of being a soldier with an emotional, psychological condition.